steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             Field of View

     OrthographicTrackballControls
-        Mousewheel does not work.
+        The aspect ratio of a fit Orthographic view is incorrect.
+        The mesh generated from a zoomed in Orthographic view does not fit properly.

-        House (Front) yielded a division by zero. https://stackoverflow.com/questions/34326722/divide-by-zero-encountered-in-double-scalars-for-derivative-calculations
+        House can yield a division by zero. https://stackoverflow.com/questions/34326722/divide-by-zero-encountered-in-double-scalars-for-derivative-calculations
         Add keyboard shortcut handling.
             How can CameraControls and the OTC both install keyboard listeners?